svermeulen/vim-easyclip/README.md

 ### Todo ###

 - `:Yanks` command should maybe open up the list of yanks in a scratch buffer so that it is searchable
+- Improve yank navigation, maybe using something like yankstack where you can toggle after paste rather than before

 ### Changelog ###